 The Second American Revolution and the Church

 -As early as World War I, African American Catholics sought ways to provide for the needs of parishoners in their communities.
-In order to insure that their concerns were know to the U.S. Church, a group of African American believers formed the Federated Colored Catholics (the founding principals of which can be found here).
+In order to insure that their concerns were know to the U.S. Church, a group of African American believers formed the Federated Colored Catholics.
 For more on this subject, see the exhibit Catholics and Race: The Federated Colored Catholics.

 -Archbishop (later Cardinal) James E. Ritter of St. Louis took a bold step forward in 1947 by ordering all schools in the archdiocese to admit African American students, a move that put St. Louis seven years ahead of the landmark school desegregation case Brown v.
 Board of Education (1954).
-Although some parishoners attempted to fight the order (see the article titled "Object To Negroes Attending Catholic Schools"), Ritter's order would remain intact.
+Although some parishoners attempted to fight the order, Ritter's order would remain intact.

 -The Catechism of the Catholic Church is also specific in how the membership is to handle racial issues.
 Part 3, Section 1, Chapter 2, Article 3 of the Catechism deals with Social Justice, which asserts that God created all men; as such "Every form of social or cultural discrimination in fundamental personal rights on the grounds of sex, race, color, social conditions, language, or religion must be curbed and eradicated as incompatible with God's design."